top of page

 how effective the strategy may be under real market conditions.

-Only those strategies that have passed all three types of tests—Preliminary,
+Only those strategies that have passed all three types of tests - Preliminary,

-Stability, and Walk-Forward Analysis (WFA)—are considered to have real potential
+Stability, and Walk-Forward Analysis (WFA) - are considered to have real potential

-for success in live trading.
+for success in live trading in my opinion.

 At present, the following strategies meet that standard: